StevenCostiou/ScriptableDebugger/README.md

 - Original author: **Thomas Dupriez** (dupriezt on github)
 - Research paper: [Sindarin: A Versatile Scripting API for the Pharo Debugger](https://hal.archives-ouvertes.fr/hal-02280915)

+> Note: The master branch is now obsolete and should not be used anymore

 ## Usage

 ```Smalltalk